olmallet81/URT/README.md

 ![graphs3](https://cloud.githubusercontent.com/assets/20603093/21899906/e30908ba-d8e9-11e6-8f3c-13e2dac64272.png)

 ### Observations
+Although slower than the C++ version of URT for small sample sizes, the Python wrapper performance is almost the same for large sample size and even slightly faster as the sample size increase.

 ## R wrapper
 In this sections we are going to compare the performance of the R wrappers, R6 classes and Rcpp functions with the original C++ code using the linear algebra library Armadillo.